Bone Morphogenetic Protein

 Stimulate Bone and Cartilage Growth

-Bone morphogenic protein is an isolated protein that induces specific cells in our body to form new cartilage and bone.
+Bone morphogenetic protein (BMP) is an isolated protein that induces specific cells in our body to form new cartilage and bone.
 During surgery, the BMP is soaked onto and binds with a collagen sponge.
-The sponge is then designed to resorb, or disappear, over time.
-As the sponge dissolves, the bone morphogenic protein stimulates the cells to produce new bone.
+The sponge is then placed in the affected area.
+Over time, the sponge will resorb, or disappear.
+As the sponge dissolves, the BMP stimulates the cells to produce new bone.
 The BMP also goes away once it has completed its task of jump starting the normal bone healing process.
-Since there is no need to harvest bone from the patients’ hip for BMP, recipients were spared donor site pain.
-Complications from the graft harvest site are also eliminated with the use of bone morphogenic protein.
-Dr. Cayo and Dr. Boisen would be happy to discuss all grafting options with you at the time of consultation.
+Since there is no need to harvest bone from the patients’ hip for BMP, recipients are spared donor site pain and potential complications.
+Dr. Cayo and Dr. Boisen would be happy to discuss BMP as a grafting option with you at the time of consultation.